Union push pits the United Farm Workers against a major California agricultural business - KESQ

 “Our company’s history of working with agricultural workers is rooted in mutual trust, collaboration, and respect, all of which stands in contrast to the UFW actions,” Rob Yraceburu, president of Wonderful Nurseries, said in a statement.

-The Agricultural Labor Relations Board had no immediate comment on the case.
+The Agricultural Labor Relations Board had no immediate comment on the case, but said the hearing will allow all parties to be heard.

 The push to organize farm labor follows a decades-long decline in union membership in the United States.
 But public support for unions has recently grown and the National Labor Relations Board, which governs non-farmworkers’ right to organize, reported the highest number of filings for union representation in eight years during the 2023 fiscal year.